So... What's an Earwig?

 They do not reproduce indoors, preferring instead to lay their eggs deep in the soil.
 Using a product such as Safer® Brand Ant and Crawling Insect Killer can help you eliminate your earwig problem.
 Since diatomaceous earth is a mechanical killer, insects cannot develop an immunity to diatomaceous earth.
 Click on the above link to view the product page where you can find application tips.

-Safer® Brand Ant and Crawling Insect Killer harnesses the power of Diatomaceous Earth (DE).
+Safer® Brand Ant and Crawling Insect Killer can harness the power of Diatomaceous Earth (DE).
 Diatomaceous Earth is a dust-like product that contains the crushed fossilized remains of diatoms.
 The dust is ingested by the earwig and affects the cuticle of the earwig, resulting in its dehydration.

 The best part about Safer® Brand Ant and Crawling Insect Killer is that insects cannot develop a resistance to it since there are no chemicals to which they can build up an immunity.
 Since diatomaceous earth works by dehydrating the insect, if the area where the Safer® Brand Ant and Crawling Insect Killer is applied becomes wet, it will need to be reapplied.

 Safer® Brand Ant and Crawling Insect Killer should be applied as soon as earwigs are discovered.

 Spray Insect Soap & Pyrethrin as a contact killer.
 Use in accordance with directions on the product label.

 Birds are natural predators of earwigs, and since birds cannot smell, they probably don't mind the foul odor of the earwigs.
 Toads may also find earwigs to be a tasty delicacy.